 The interdisciplinary minor in journalism is intended for students of any major who are interested in preparation in nonfiction writing, digital media, or media production.
 Coupled with majors in the sciences, environmental studies, art, business, or other fields, the journalism minor enables students to specialize as a reporter in their chosen major field.

 Training that applies particularly to the work of journalism is to be had in many courses: in the research and writing done in courses in communication studies, English, economics, history, literature, and political science, to name a few; more specific to journalism are internships available in all areas of journalism and communication, and the valuable experience to be gained from working for the campus newspaper, the college news bureau, or the college radio station.

-A student can take no more than two of the elective courses listed above from any one department.
-With the exception of COMS 133, communication studies majors wishing to minor in Journalism may not apply elective courses to both the major and the minor.
+Communication studies majors wishing to minor in Journalism may not apply elective courses to both the major and the minor.
 English majors wishing to minor in Journalism may not use these courses to fulfill the "writing emphasis" track in English major.
 Students may not minor in both the English writing minor and the Journalism minor.

 This practicum consists of one full semester of work at either CHIPS or KWLC, as regular staff members.
 Students will participate fully in the gathering, production, or editing of news stories.
 Students may use two semesters at CHIPS, or two semesters at KWLC, or a combination of the two, to fulfill the requirement for the Journalism minor.

 Supervised work experience at an off-campus news organization.